makidoll/toxygen_wrapper/README.md

 There are a number of other wrappings into Python of Tox core.
 This one uses CTYPES which has its merits - there is no need to recompile anything as with Cython - change the Python file and it's done.
-CTYPES code can be brittle, segfaulting if you got things wrong, but if your wrapping is right, it is very efficient and easy to work on.
+CTYPES code can be brittle, segfaulting if you've got things wrong, but if your wrapping is right, it is very efficient and easy to work on.

 Others include: